FaisalHammad1999/futureproofwiki/Intro-to-Webpack.md

 We use these to add support for various file types.

-`npm install babel-loader style-loader css-loader sass-loader node-sass --save-dev`
+`npm install babel-loader style-loader css-loader --save-dev`

 ### Install Babel